 For example, John was a servicemember with $400,000 in SGLI coverage.
 He and his wife Mary had 2 minor children.
 In 2010, John and Mary divorced.
 As part of their divorce, the court obligated John to maintain his life insurance coverage for the benefit of his two children and make Mary the sole primary beneficiary of the policy.
 Initially, John complied with the order, but changed beneficiaries in 2012 and made his sister the sole primary beneficiary on his SGLI policy.

 John died in 2013.
 Will Mary automatically receive the $400,000 in SGLI benefits?
 Not necessarily.
 Even though Mary has a state law claim, she may not receive the SGLI benefits after John’s death, because she was not the beneficiary of the SGLI policy.
-This is so because the laws controlling SGLI claims say that only the beneficiary can collect SGLI proceeds and these laws will take precedence over Mary’s state court order.
+This is so because the laws controlling SGLI claims say that only the beneficiary can collect SGLI death benefit and these laws will take precedence over Mary’s state court order.

-Contact an SGLI Lawyer If Your SGLI Claim for Death Benefits Was Denied or Delayed Due to Divorce Issues
+Contact an SGLI Lawyer if Your SGLI Claim for Death Benefits Was Denied or Delayed Due to Divorce Issues

 Here’s how we successfully handled a case where the insurer wrongfully denied our client the total amount of his SGLI claim.